 Companies House Services

-In addition to incorporation services, Companies House provides a range of digital facilities that make it easy to manage your own company online, as well as access information on other UK-registered limited companies and the people who own, manage, and control them.
+In addition to incorporation services, the Registrar provides a range of digital facilities that make it easy to manage your own company online, as well as access information on other UK-registered limited companies and the people who own, manage, and control them.

 Company search services